 The claimant in Selwood argued a duty on the basis of quasi-employment with the NHS because of its collaborations with Durham County Council.
 However, as the specific target of the threats, it is possible to draw an analogy with the earlier American case of Tarasoff v Regents of the University of California.
 Similar facts were at issue here.
 A young woman was murdered by an ex-boyfriend, who was a former patient of the defendants.
 During psychotherapy, the man had repeatedly stated his intentions to kill his ex-girlfriend, but no disclosure of that risk was made.
 A relationship of sufficient proximity was found because the ex-girlfriend was an identifiable victim of the negligence.
+In ABC, the Court of Appeal opined that Tarasoff ‘holds parallels with the instant case’, but identified one distinction as ‘the unpredictable nature of the risks to potential victims’ and ‘the possibility of unnecessary warnings’.
+The Court ostensibly suggests a stronger justification for an obligation exists in the case of clinical genetics because it concerns ‘specific quantifiable risk.’

-This reasoning in Tarasoff was subsequently applied to genetic risks in Safer v Estate of Pack, where the court held a doctor owed a duty to disclose risks of genetic diseases to blood relations, so they might mitigate or ‘avoid the most baneful consequences of the condition.’ has been superseded by the New Jersey Genetic Privacy Act, which prohibits disclosure of genetic information without consent of the individual he Genetic Privacy Act only prohibits disclosure of the identity of the patient undergoing a test, or disclosure of information in a manner that permits identification.
+This reasoning in Tarasoff was subsequently applied to genetic risks in Safer v Estate of Pack, where the court held a doctor owed a duty to disclose risks of genetic diseases to blood relations, so they might mitigate or ‘avoid the most baneful consequences of the condition.’
+Safer was also considered by the Court of Appeal in ABC, wherein it was noted the decision has been superseded by the New Jersey Genetic Privacy Act, which prohibits disclosure of genetic information without consent of the individual.
+The Genetic Privacy Act only prohibits disclosure of the identity of the patient undergoing a test, or disclosure of information in a manner that permits identification.
 Thus Safer may continue to have a role where genetic information is disclosed in a manner that does not permit identification.
+The Court of Appeal held that the fact Safer has been largely set aside by the State Legislature did ‘not affect the quality of reasoning in the decision.’
+This is an indication the content of the judgment in Safer is by no means defunct and remains a persuasive influence on the domestic courts.

 Furthermore, the scope of the duty articulated in Safer is comparable to that put forward by the defendant in Smith, and, since the court in Safer held genetic conditions as comparable to infection, contagion and threats of physical harm, it casts doubt on the correctness of excluding discussion of Selwood solely by reference to its ‘factual matrix’.
 A more compelling basis upon which to distinguish Selwood from the claimant’s argument in Smith is that Selwood concerns the nondisclosure of a known risk, whereas Smith concerns reasonable care in the treatment of another so as to uncover risk.
 If the duty is one of informing of a diagnosis (thus a risk of genetic disease), then Selwood is an important case, but it does not provide authority for a third party claim due to an omission in the treatment of another.
 In such a case, Boladz would ostensibly apply.
 Thus, although Selwood warranted greater discussion, it supports the defendants’ articulation of duty as a duty to disclose a known diagnosis, not the claimants’ contention regarding reaching an accurate diagnosis for the benefit of third parties.
 However, even if a duty to disclose is held to be appropriate (and in Smith, it is not readily applicable), a relationship of second cousins is arguably too remote to fall within the scope of those whom ought to be in reasonable contemplation as proximate to a doctor’s acts or omissions.

 Conclusion